leesei/docker-nginx-cors/README.md

 ### Access Control

-- Create `.htaccess` to specify the username and password
+- Create `conf.d/.htaccess` to specify the username and password
   [NGINX Docs | Restricting Access with HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/)
 - Enable `auth-basic.conf` include in `conf.d/default.conf`
 - You can also create new location block that includes `auth-basic.conf`